Questions over Kim's health highlight intelligence limits

 At the heart of the intelligence shortcomings about North Korea is its extremely closed nature.
 But there is also plenty of blame leveled in South Korea at efforts there.

-Supporters of South Korea's current liberal government, which remains eager for inter-Korean engagement, lament the previous decade of conservative rule there, when exchanges between diplomats, government and business leaders, aid groups and others stopped under hard-line polices toward North Korea's nuclear ambitions.
+Supporters of South Korea's liberal government, which remains eager for inter-Korean engagement, lament the previous decade of conservative rule, when exchanges between diplomats, government and business leaders, aid groups and others stopped under hard-line policies toward North Korea's nuclear ambitions.
 This, they say, deprived spies of high-quality information sources.

-Conservatives, on the other hand, blame liberals for supposedly downsizing espionage operations while pursuing inter-Korean rapprochement.
+Conservatives, meanwhile, blame liberals for supposedly downsizing espionage operations while pursuing inter-Korean rapprochement.
 They say such networks have been difficult to rebuild.

+U.S. President Donald Trump told reporters Monday that he has a "very good idea" about Kim's health but couldn't talk about it and wished him well.

+"I do know how he's doing, relatively speaking," Trump said at the White House.
+"You'll probably be hearing in the not-too-distant future."

-However unfounded the fears may be, some experts say South Korea, as well as its regional neighbors and ally Washington, must begin preparing for high-level instability that could come if Kim is sidelined by health problems or even dies.
-That could include North Korean refugees flooding South Korea or China, or military hard-liners letting loose nuclear weapons.
+Some experts say South Korea, as well as its regional neighbors and ally Washington, must begin preparing for high-level instability that could come if Kim is sidelined by health problems or even dies.
+That could include North Korean refugees flooding South Korea or China or military hard-liners letting loose nuclear weapons.

-While those are worst-case scenarios, planning for them is crucial because nobody knows for sure what's happening inside North Korea, said Nam Sung-wook, a North Korea expert at Seoul's Korea University who termed the situation the "Achilles' heel of international politics in Northeast Asia."
+Planning for those are worst-case scenarios is crucial because nobody knows for sure what's happening, said Nam Sung-wook, a North Korea expert at Seoul's Korea University who termed the situation the "Achilles' heel of international politics in Northeast Asia."

 Questions about Kim's health have been raised since he missed the birthday celebration of his late grandfather and state founder Kim Il Sung on April 15, the country's most important holiday.